Board of Trustees

 There is an old Hebrew saying that I hold very close to my heart ‘Confine not your children to your own understanding, for they were born in a different time’.
 That’s what makes understanding children’s learning so important to me.

-My wife, Janet is a teacher and my son, Selkirk and daughter, Erynne are both at University.
+My wife, Janet is a teacher and I have two adult children, Selkirk and Erynne.
 I love friends, family, fishing, tramping, reading, movies and gastronomic delights!